KoteshwarChinnolla/AgenticAi_on_production/README.md

 We are using FastAPI to create our API.
 I have included various functionalities into one API, such as a companion bot, a Calculator bot, etc The fast api made it easy to integrate all together and create different operations with different routes.

-I implimented every functionality in a supperate file then imported it as libreryes so that there will be a ease of debugging and clear understading of code. i found out this this technique is known as modular coding.
-This method made my task esy to just import every functionality into one app.py(FastAPI file) then exicute the functions.
+I implemented every functionality in a suppurate file then imported it as libraries so that there will be a ease of debugging and clear understating of code. i found out this this technique is known as modular coding.
+This method made my task easy to just import every functionality into one app.py(FastAPI file) then execute the functions.

 First thing is that while we are giving a input to any function it checks whether it is in the required format or data type. outputs are inaccurate if not.
 So the input needs to be in a format that is accepted by the functions we are using. for validation of inputs we use  **PYDANTIC**